magento/merchdocs/src/payment/paypal-express-checkout.md

 #### Customize Smart Buttons

 The _Smart Payment Buttons_ feature allows you to customize the PayPal button, which can be displayed on the Checkout, Product Detail, Cart, and Mini Cart pages.
-PayPal's internal research suggests that the default options are highly recognizable and might lead to increase purchase rates, but their defaults might not match your store's styling.
+PayPal's internal research suggests that the default options are highly recognizable and might lead to increase purchase rates, but their defaults might not match your store styling.
 You can choose:

 - The size, color, and shape of the PayPal button
 - The text that appears on the PayPal button